geeogi/George-2020-09-17/README.md

 - API does not sanitise user search term
 - HTTPS is not configured
-- CSP points to localhost, it should point to a dedicated domain
+- CSP points to localhost, it should point to a dedicated domain – Should configure webpack dev server to avoid inline styles so 'unsafe inline' can removed from style-src CSP
 - There is no rate limiting on the API, it could be overloaded easily
 - APP does not verify the content of API responses